What is the cost per credit?

 Can I go Part-Time or Full-Time?

-Most participants are part-time students which mean they take 1 or 2 courses a semester.
-Those who are full-time students take 4 to 5 courses a semester.
+Most participants are part-time candidates which mean they take 1 or 2 courses a semester.
+Those who are full-time students take 3 to 4 courses a semester.
 Please note the graduate courses (with the exception of student teaching or practicum's) meet in the evening.
 There is no way to go full-time by taking day time courses.